grandma-collaboration/grandma-cookbook/doc2/5_Notifying_Telescope.md

 # 5. Notifying Telescopes

 In GRANDMA, we notify telescopes via Slack.
-At the time of a quality alert, you will @channel and send details of the event.
+At the time of a quality alert, you will @channel and send details of the event AND send an email to the collaboration.
 You will continue to do so for 24-48 hours as we look for a optical counterpart.
 If it is not found in that time, we stop observing by sending a message to `#observations`.

 ## 5.1 Contacting Telescopes